slee1107/Git-Training/README.md

 For those who are curious, there isn't any real incentive to deleting a local branch.
 They don't take much space or anything, but running `git branch` shows only your local branches, and I personally prefer to keep this list short!

+> ### Pro Tip!
+>
+> As you might assume, if deleting a branch is no cause for concern, than creating one is probably pretty easy too, right?
+>
+> Correct!
+>
+> To create a new LOCAL branch, and immediately `checkout` that branch, just run `git checkout -b <NEW BRANCH NAME>`.
+This branch will start at the commit you had checked out before you switched, but once you start committing, it will be appended to this new branches unique history.
+>
+> Keep in mind that this is just a local branch, which is not tracking any remote branch.
+To create an equivalent remote branch for your new local branch (which everyone will now be able to see and collaborate on!) just run `git push --set-upstream origin <NEW BRANCH NAME>`.
+More on this later!

 ## Part 19: An Origin Story